medusajs/medusa/docs/content/advanced/backend/notification/how-to-create-notification-provider.md

     return {
       to,
       status: "done",
-      data: notification.data, // you can also make changes to the data }
+      data: notification.data, // make changes to the data }
   }
 }